ITPNYU/BigScreens/Big-Screens-2018-Syllabus.md

 ### Class 3: @ITP, Friday, Sep 21, 3:20-5:50PM
 - Collage Technique Storyboarding
+- Technical Workshops: *Depending on demand, we may hold additional technical workshops between Noon and 3PM.*

 ##### For next week: Pick 2 directions to storyboard for the Big Screen
 - [Sign-up for a time at IAC next Friday](https://github.com/ITPNYU/BigScreens/wiki/Projects-2018)